safvan8/SpringCore-Banking-App/README.md

 # SpringCore-Banking-App

-This is a simple Spring Core banking app that demonstrates the usage of a layered architecture and dependency injection.
-It uses VO, DTO, and BO to separate concerns between layers and allows users to calculate and store simple interest.
-Designed for learning purposes and to showcase best practices in Spring app development.
+This is a simple banking application developed using Spring Core and a layered approach.
+It uses Value Objects (VO), Data Transfer Objects (DTO), and Business Objects (BO) to separate concerns between different layers of the application.
+The application currently allows users to calculate and store simple interest for a deposit, and perform basic CRUD operations on the data.
+The project is designed for learning purposes and to demonstrate the usage of dependency injection and the layered architecture in a Spring application.